From pore collapse to crystal growth: ultrafast laser-induced stishovite formation in nanoporous silica: Results

-Figure \ref{snapshots_crystallization} presents snapshots of the atomic configuration during the crystallization stage.
-The first row shows the full simulation box, the second row a central subregion of approximately 3 nm, and the third row an even smaller region extracted from this central volume to highlight the emerging crystalline order.
-At 0.7 ns, only faint traces of crystalline ordering are visible in the full simulation box, becoming more pronounced by 0.8 ns.
-In contrast, the cut regions reveal the onset of crystallinity earlier, around 0.6 ns, as expected given that nucleation occurs stochastically at localized sites rather than simultaneously throughout the system.
-Within $\sim$0.5 ns, the crystalline front propagates through most of the simulation cell.
-By 1.1 ns the system has largely transformed into the crystalline stishovite phase, although structural relaxation continues for several tens of nanoseconds as the lattice progressively minimizes its energy.
-Residual thermal fluctuations remain visible in the final snapshot of the third row in Fig. \ref{snapshots_crystallization}.
-Minor differences between neighboring snapshots can also arise from atomic motion across periodic boundaries, which may slightly shift the apparent lattice features between frames.
+Figure \ref{snapshots_crystallization} shows snapshots of the atomic configuration during the crystallization stage for the full simulation box and central zoomed areas.
+The first crystalline nuclei appear around 0.6 ns as seen in zoomed areas.
+The crystal then grows further and the entire structure crystallizes within half a nanosecond.
+The system is largely transformed into the crystalline stishovite phase, although structural relaxation continues for several tens of nanoseconds as the lattice progressively minimizes its energy.
+Minor differences between atomic coordinates in neighboring snapshots arise from atomic motion across periodic boundaries.